folio-org/ui-okapi-console/doc/running-a-complete-system.md

 system, including using the Okapi Console to start modules on the server.
 We will use the Users module as our exemplar.

+*NOTE*: This document is out-of-date.
+Much of it is still useful.
+However the section about adding the users modules and sample users data is out-of-date.
+It would be better at this stage to use the [Pre-built Vagrant boxes](https://github.com/folio-org/folio-ansible).

 <!-- ../../okapi/doc/md2toc -l 2 running-a-complete-system.md -->
 * [Introduction](#introduction)
 * [Server side](#server-side)